-Master's Degree Specialization in
+Master's Degree in Experimental Psychology (MS EXP PSY)

-The Master's degree in Experimental Psychology provides:
+The Master's degree in Experimental Psychology prepares students for doctoral programs and research psychology positions.
+The program provides:

 - Intensive student-initiated research training in a variety of areas of experimental psychology.